Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Whilst multiple guilds can be specified on a single command, it's important to be aware that after syncing individually to each guild, each guild is then maintaing its own copy of the command.

-New changes will require syncing to every guild again, which can cause a temporary mismatch with what a guild has and what's defined in code.
+New changes will require syncing to every guild again - for very large guild sets, this can cause a temporary mismatch with what a guild currently has, compared to whats newly defined in code.

 Since guild commands can be useful in a development scenario, as often we don't want unfinished commands to propagate to all guilds, the library offers a helper method :meth:`.CommandTree.copy_global_to`